ascribe/match3d/README.md

 ```

 Now you can test one of the images -- here I just picked one from the files we generated.
 In general, you would search over all views and somehow make a composite score (coming soon!)

+(Note: The following example uses the old-style output filenames, from before we included the 0/1 for reflections at the end of the filename.)

 ```
 In [7]: s = ses.parallel_find('test_out/5e499560c9bdd4e745f030f2c32eebb0.2.3.back.png', n_parallel_words=63)  # generate an iterator for searching